 Bio-identical hormones are naturally occurring hormones that exactly replicate the hormones your body makes.
 Hormones that can be synthesized include estrogen, progesterone, testosterone, and DHEA.
 These hormones are isolated from naturally occurring plant materials and compounded into forms such as capsules, creams or pellets that can be absorbed and used by your body just as natural hormones would be used.

 As natural products, they are not subject to patents or regulation by the FDA, just like oxygen and glucose are not regulated by the FDA.
 While they have been extensively studied, they have not been promoted by any major drug company, or subjected to the rigorous analysis new drugs are subjected to.
 For this reason, most insurance companies do not cover treatment with bio-identical hormones.

 While estrogen and progesterone are available as compounded bio-identical hormones, they are also available in prescription forms that are not only bio-identical, but also FDA approved and insurance covered.
 If you don’t experience side effects on the pharmacologic preparations, you don’t necessarily need compounded hormones.
-Some people claim that bio-identical hormones do not cause cancer, but that is doubtful.
+Some people claim that bio-identical hormones do not increase the risk of breast cancer, but that is not completely factual.
 Hormone responsive tumors are stimulated by any estrogen, even a bio-identical one.